Drieam/LtiLauncher/README.md

    3. `login_hint` from cookie matches the `login_hint` from the parameters
    4. `nonce` is not used before

-   and then generates an autosubmit form to the tool's `target_link_url`
+   and then generates an auto-submit form to the tool's `target_link_url`

        <tool_target_link_url>
          ?id_token=<Signed JWT containing all launch information>